VolatileDream/0-to-kernel/slides.md

-%title: From 0 to Kernel in an hour
+%title: From 0 to Kernel and Some Real-Time stuff
 %author: Gianni Gambetti (VolatileDream)
 %date: 2014
 %comments: A talk about kernels targeted at 2nd year CS students at UW.

-## ker·nel
+`ker·nel`

 > the central or most important part of something